History of medieval Arabic and Western European domes: Kingdom of France and the Angevin Empire

-Between the Garonne and Loire rivers there are known to have been at least seventy-seven churches whose naves were covered by a line of domes.
-Half of them are in the Périgord region.
-Most date to the twelfth century and sixty of them survive today.
-That the domes in this area were arranged in linear series has suggested the contemporary architecture of Cyprus as the inspiration, which was located on a pilgrimage route to the Holy Land.
+The churches with a file of domes over their naves used pointed arches and pendentives and were built following the First Crusade, roughly from 1105 to 1150.
+The use of pendentives to support domes in the Aquitaine region, rather than the squinches more typical of western medieval architecture, strongly implies a Byzantine influence.
+Domes in this area being arranged in linear series has suggested the contemporary architecture of Cyprus as the inspiration, which was located on a pilgrimage route to the Holy Land.
 Cyprus had developed its own style of domed basilica during its period of neutrality between Byzantine and Arab rulers, using three domes of roughly equal size in a line over the nave and very little lighting.
 There are indications of a connection between Aquitaine and Cyprus just after the First Crusade.